PUBNAVETRA · A Purple Wins Instrument

 • Does not validate or approve decisions

-• Does not own the outcome — the organisation does
+• Does not own the outcome — you do

 Human in the loop · The position